KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Input Sets.md

 KeyboardKit also has an ``EnglishInputSetProvider`` that defines the alphabetic, numeric and symbolic inputs for U.S. English.
 This provider is used by the standard provider, which supports injecting multiple locale-specific providers.

-KeyboardKit Pro contains additional input set providers for the 50+ locales it supports.
-This means KeyboardKit Pro lets you create a completely localized ``SystemKeyboard`` for all available locales with just a single line of code.
+KeyboardKit Pro contains additional input set providers for the 50+ locales it supports, such as `SpanishInputSetProvider`, `SwedishInputSetProvider` etc. where each Pro locale can create the input set provider it prefers.

+KeyboardKit Pro thus lets you create a completely localized ``SystemKeyboard`` for all available locales with just a single line of code.
-## Input set variations

-Some languages have support for multiple input set variations.
-For instance, English supports `QWERTY`, `AZERTY`, `QWERTZ` and `Dvorak`.

-KeyboardKit supports these variations for `English`, while KeyboardKit Pro contains additional variations for the 50+ locales it supports.

 ## How to create a custom input set provider